Research & Publications

 Dr. Deng's research has been focused on AI for precision medicine, and AI for precision radiotherapy.
 Some active projects are listed below:

-- Early cancer detection via statistical analysis of personal health data;
+- Early cancer detection via statistical modeling of personal health data;

 - Artificial intelligence for clinical decision support;